Proud Boys leader arrested, accused of burning church banner | Times Leader

 Video posted online showed people pouring an accelerant on a Black Lives Matter banner near the Asbury United Methodist Church and setting it ablaze in the street as others cheered and cursed last month.
 One of the videos showed someone walking up about a minute later and using a fire extinguisher to put out the flames.

-Tarrio he had participated in the burning of the Black Lives Matter banner and said he would plead guilty to destruction of property and pay the church the cost of the banner.
+Tarrio told The Washington Post he had participated in the burning of the Black Lives Matter banner and said he would plead guilty to destruction of property and pay the church the cost of the banner.

 Another video showed men removing a Black Lives Matter sign at the Metropolitan A.M.E.
 Church.